 However, having a flexible workplace isn’t without challenges either.

-• Especially with employees who are permanently remote – potentially even located a significant distance away – you will have to ensure that an employee’s lack of physical presence doesn’t result in less involvement and feelings of isolation.
+- Especially with permanently remote employees – potentially even located a significant distance away – you will have to ensure that an employee’s lack of physical presence doesn’t result in less involvement and feelings of isolation.
 Employers cannot forget about out-of-office employees or show favoritism to in-office employees.

-• When colleagues cannot just walk down the hall and find someone at their desk, on-the-fly, real-time communication can be disrupted.
+- When colleagues cannot just walk down the hall and find someone at their desk, on-the-fly, real-time communication can be disrupted.
 However, managers and team members should know where other employees are and when they are available, regardless.
-Establish expectations around schedules and availability, keep work calendars updated and encourage employees to leverage communication platforms and practices that keep everyone connected.
+Establish expectations around flexible hours and availability, keep work calendars updated and encourage employees to leverage communication platforms and practices that keep everyone connected.

 Aspire to an uplifting and engaging workplace, not one in which managers feel frustrated over misguided expectations and employees feel smothered.

-• Some employees, especially remote or hybrid employees, may need additional training about how to be an effective worker in a flexible environment.
+- Some employees, especially remote or hybrid employees, may need additional training about how to be an flexible worker.

 Basic steps to create a flexible workplace